 The brush comes equipped with the Sonicare ProResults head that removes up to 2 times more plaque than a standard manual toothbrush.
 It has a contoured profile to naturally fit the shape of your teeth and get to hard-to-reach areas.
 It features a large surface with contoured bristles that effectively clean and massage your teeth and gums.
 The bristles are angled and radial-trimmed to help maintain the contact with your teeth as the brush head pivots.
 Also, the Sonicare ProResults head is engineered in the way to maximize the sonic motion and drive fluid deeper between your teeth.
 Overall, the Philips Sonicare electric toothbrush with Pro-Results Brush Head can give you the thorough clean you're craving for.

-What Is Philips Electric Toothbrush?
+What Is a Philips Electric Toothbrush?

 Philips Sonicare is a well-known Dutch company that focuses on improving people’s health.
 No wonder the company constantly advances its products and uses innovative technologies.
 Philips electric toothbrushes are praised for their vibration technology called Sonic Technology.
 The brush head makes side-by-side movements to drive fluids into every tight space of your mouth for the maximum plaque removal.
 Philips brushes produce up to 31,000 strokes per minute, ensuring the best cleaning possible.
 Also, a lot of Philips toothbrushes boast some extras like Bluetooth compatibility, dual charging system, and a smart timer.
 As for the brushing heads, Philips offers several modifications.
 Each of them has "smart" bristles that fade over time, informing you that it's time to replace a brush head.
 Philips brush heads look very similar to general brush heads, which makes the transition from standard brushes much easier.
 In this review, we compare these superior toothbrushes.
 What is the best Philips Sonicare toothbrush?
 Keep reading and decide for yourself.

 If you want to make your smile even brighter, we recommend you to use a flosser.
-A pressurized water jet can remove all plaque and food debris.
+A pressurised water jet can remove all plaque and food debris.
 And a face brush is another useful beauty tool in your bathroom.
 It can make your skin healthy and radiant.

 What Features to Compare

-The prime feature we recommend you to pay attention to is the Performance of a brush.
+The prime feature we recommend you to pay attention to is the performance of a brush.
 An e-toothbrush should run smoothly and consistently.
 The fastest and most effective Philips toothbrushes use superior sonic technology.
 They clean teeth with up to 31,000 strokes per minute.
 The intense sweeping motions drive fluids in hard-to-reach areas including tight spaces between your teeth and along your gum line.
 If properly used, these brushes are very effective at removing bacteria and plaque, however, they are more expensive than regular electric brushes.

-Also, consider how long the rechargeable Battery will last.
+Also, consider how long the rechargeable battery will last.
 The best models can last up to 3 weeks on a single charge provided that you brush your teeth twice a day for the two dentist-recommended minutes.
 So, before buying an electric toothbrush, ask yourself how often you’re likely to charge it.
 If you're going to keep the charging unit on the shelf anyway, then you might not need to look for a toothbrush with the most powerful battery, but if you plan to take it with you everywhere you go - and not necessarily always with a charger - in that case, it's better to give preference to more advanced models that come fitted with long-lasting batteries.

-The availability of different Cleaning Modes is another criterion worth your attention.
+The availability of different cleaning modes is another criterion worth your attention.
 The basic models typically have just one "Cleaning" mode which is quite enough for general brushing.
 As for upgraded brushes, they offer additional settings like "Sensitive", "Whitening", "Massage", "Gum care", and others.
 Such a variety of cleaning modes allows you to adjust the brush not only to different needs but also to different teeth conditions.
 This way, "Sensitive" mode is good for people that have very sensitive gums prone to bleeding.
 While "Whitening" mode will come in handy whenever you'd like to whiten your teeth a bit before going out for some special occasion, for example.

-One more feature to consider is some Extras.
+One more feature to consider is some extras.
 It'd be beneficial to have a toothbrush featuring some additional functions such as a timer (quadpacer) which vibrates, buzzes or pulses - as you set it - every 30 seconds informing you that it's time to move to the next section of your mouth, a Bluetooth connectivity option allowing you to connect to your smartphone for tracking your brushing performance and see whether or not you've succeeded to make a progress and improve your habits a bit.
 Using a Bluetooth-enabled toothbrush, you've got a chance to receive real-time feedback regarding your brushing performance, get useful tips, set and achieve new goals, and then share your results either with other community members or your dentist for receiving further instructions on personal dental care.

 Did you know?